rjpcasalino/blog_bt/pages/posts/2020-02-06-Dark-Age-Ahead.md

 > repeated rejection, with its burden of shame and failure.

 We've become, as a nation, so obsessed with staving off mass unemployment.
-We've collectively, according to Jacobs, decided that we must never again experience the likes of another Great Depression and that we will all do what we must to ensure our current victory.
+We've collectively, according to Jacobs, decided that we must never again experience another Great Depression and that we will all do what we must to ensure the current victory.

-Although I can turn the pages I lack compulsion to underline or take any "real" note of some passage.
-They flow, they are forgotten.
-Yes, I am typing out passages that grab me now but even those are bland.
+Although I can turn the pages I lack compulsion to underline or take any "notes in the margins".
+The pages flow and are forgotten.
+Yes, I am typing out passages that grab me NOW but even those are bland.
 Tasteless with a pitch of salt.
-There's that Jacobs kick in there but it's lacking in forward motion.
+There's that Jacobs kick but it's lacking in forward motion.

 It's a scant book that is easy to digest and recover from.